A practical guide to Zendesk integrations with GPT-5-Pro

 -

+What is GPT-5-Pro?
 From what we've seen in OpenAI's latest announcements, GPT-5 is their most capable model yet, getting really good at coding, handling long tasks, and complex reasoning.
 The "Pro" version is basically the business-ready model, fine-tuned to be accurate and reliable enough that you’d trust it with your customers.

 -

-The goal is pretty simple: get GPT-5-Pro's smarts working right inside your Zendesk workflow.
+What does this look like in the real world?
+The goal is to get GPT-5-Pro's smarts working right inside your Zendesk workflow.
 This could mean using the AI to automatically resolve tickets, draft really good replies for your agents to use, sort and tag new requests, and generally make your support team's life easier.

-The native approach: Using Zendesk AI
+The native approach: using Zendesk AI

 Key Zendesk AI features